williamwight/classificationupdate/README.md

 ## GET classification export job file part

-Use this endpoint to retrieve a part of a complete Classifications data file.
-The GET classifications job file partition list endpoint may be used to retrieve the file names required for this endpoint.
+Use this endpoint to retrieve a part of a complete classification data file.
+The [GET classification job file partition list](#get-classification-job-file-partition-list) endpoint may be used to retrieve the file names required for this endpoint.
 For more information on classification data, see [Classification data files](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/classifications-importer/c-saint-data-files).

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classifications/job/export/file/{JOB_ID}/{FILE_NAME}`